raysan5/raylib/parser/README.md

 Check `raylib_parser.c` for details about those structs.

+## Command Line Arguments

+The parser can take a few options...

+- `--help` Displays help information about the parser
+- `--json` Outputs the header information in JSON format

 ## Constraints

 This parser is specifically designed to work with raylib.h, so, it has some constraints: